 Below is a list of actionable items to help C-stores show the value of innovation and all that a C-store has to offer.

 A weakness of the C-store is that it is largely restricted by its location’s population density and traffic flow.
-To combat that, its needs to break through the location barrier and make the store a destination, and its should to do it through food.
+To combat that, it needs to break through the location barrier and make the store a destination.
+It should to do so through food.
 Why?
-Because the average gross margin on merchandise is only 27%, while the average gross margin on foodservice is 43.7%.
-Yet, foodservice sales only encompass 15% of total in-store revenue.
+Because the average gross margin on merchandise is only 27%, while the average gross margin on food-service is 43.7%.
+Yet, food-service sales only encompass 15% of total in-store revenue.
 Check out this article on the profitability of food service.
 But don’t start loading up on the Twinkies.
 The key is to embrace a better balance between health and indulgence to help meet the evolving demand for nutritional products without alienating core consumers.

 This includes creative payment functions that maximize convenience.
-For example, apps such as Pilot Flying J and Speedpass+ allow drivers to choose a fuel lane based on wait time estimates, and make payments through the app or touchless solutions such as MasterCard.
-C-stores should also explore delivery service options through yelp or their local delivery services--which brings me to my final point:
+For example, apps such as Pilot Flying J and Speedpass+ allow drivers to choose a fuel lane based on wait time estimates and make payments through an app or other touchless solutions such as MasterCard.
+C-stores should also explore delivery service options through yelp or their local delivery services to expand its customer reach.

 In other words, localize.
-Leverage the ability of smaller, independent shops to remain flexible and cater to the needs of the local customers, whether it’s later hours or special accommodations, products or deals.
+Leverage the ability of smaller independent shops to remain flexible and cater to the needs of the local customers, whether it’s later hours or special accommodations, products, and deals.
 Build the store's community presence through participation in community events or involvement with notable nonprofits in its area.
-Take advantage of location based social platforms like Yelp to increase its word of mouth effect.
-Lastly, use social media to differentiate the store from its competitors.
-Add an original twist or personality to its profile.
+Take advantage of location based social platforms such as Yelp to increase its word of mouth effect.
+Lastly, use social media to differentiate the store from its competitors by adding an original twist or personality to its profile.
 People will always be responsive to enthusiasm, sincerity and passion.

 Qinghua Lao & ERC team